 Identity Theft and the American Citizen

-We live in an age where technology runs the show and our data is constantly being programmed into various sites for purchases, social media, blogs, and so on.
+We live in an age where our data is constantly being programmed into various sites for purchases, social media, blogs, and so on.
 This personal – and sensitive – information is stored “safely” in sites and servers with the assumption that each is secure – but in reality, there are many out there who have access to it.

 This guide was designed to help others avoid identity theft: what to look for, how to prevent it, and what to do if it happens to you.